 The stress level I felt increased each day.
 After receiving that letter.
 I was afraid to make any sort of decision and noticed that my parents were a bit curious as to just what I was going to do.
 It’s not like they were trying to pry, but I could see it in their eyes.

 Take, for instance, tonight as we sat together for dinner.
 I could see them a bit anxious as each of them glared at me from their seats.

-Not that she was not a pleasant woman but the way she was grinning at me it was a bit creepy.
+Not that she was not a pleasant woman, but the way she was grinning at me was a bit creepy.

 My father, on the other hand, was not that subtle.
 Although he was a quiet man he believed in getting to the point.
 He did not believe in putting it off.

 “So, Mia, have you given the offer to go to New York much thought?”

 stress level I felt increased each day after receiving that letter.
 I was afraid to make any sort of decision and noticed

 They’re both staring at me now.
 I felt backed into a corner.